kilofox/kohana/system/guide/kohana/security/validation.md

 ## Adding Errors

 The [Validation] class will add an error for a field if any of the rules associated to it return `false`.
-This allows many built in PHP functions to be used as rules, like `in_array`.
+This allows many built-in PHP functions to be used as rules, like `in_array`.

     $object->rule('color', 'in_array', [':value', ['red', 'green', 'blue']]);